Correlation Between NVIDIA and Intel

 Pair Corralation between NVIDIA and Intel

-Given the investment horizon of 90 days NVIDIA is expected to under-perform the Intel.
-But the stock apears to be less risky and, when comparing its historical volatility, NVIDIA is 1.24 times less risky than Intel.
-The stock trades about -0.02 of its potential returns per unit of risk.
-The Intel is currently generating about 0.05 of returns per unit of risk over similar time horizon.
-If you would invest 1,910 in Intel on February 7, 2025 and sell it today you would earn a total of 190.00 from holding Intel or generate 9.95% return on investment over 90 days.
+Given the investment horizon of 90 days NVIDIA is expected to generate 0.66 times more return on investment than Intel.
+However, NVIDIA is 1.51 times less risky than Intel.
+It trades about 0.4 of its potential returns per unit of risk.
+Intel is currently generating about 0.02 per unit of risk.
+If you would invest 11,160 in NVIDIA on May 1, 2025 and sell it today you would earn a total of 6,391 from holding NVIDIA or generate 57.27% return on investment over 90 days.

 Time Period | 3 Months [change] |